mikemccabe210/amortizedassimilation/README.md

 ### Requirements

-This code can be fairly memory heavy as each experiment unrolls at least 40 assimilation steps (which from a memory perspective is equivalent to a 40x deeper network).
+This code can be memory heavy as each experiment unrolls at least 40 assimilation steps (which from a memory perspective is equivalent to a 40x deeper network plus whatever is needed for the simulation).
 Current settings are optimized to max out memory usage on a GTX1070 GPU.
 The easiest ways to tune memory usage are network width and ensemble size.